Implant Supported Dentures for Missing Teeth

 If you are missing teeth, you may be a good candidate for implant supported dentures.
 Implant supported dentures are the closest you will get to replacing your natural tooth and are comprised of three parts: a titanium post that acts as your tooth’s root, an abutment, which attached to the root, and a prosthetic denture that is designed to look and feel like your natural tooth.

 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
-Read on to learn more about implant supported dentures, or to schedule a consultation or learn more about our services, call us today at 864.292.5125.
+Read on to learn more about implant supported dentures, or to schedule a consultation or learn more about our services such as dental fillings, or other restorations or extractions, call us for an appointment today at 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.